U.N. Security council imposes arms embargo on Yemen's Houthi group | Law-Order

 U.N.
 Security council imposes arms embargo on Yemen's Houthi group

+The UAE mission to the United Nations said the resolution would curtail the Houthis' military capabilities and "push toward stopping their escalation in Yemen & the region".
+A Saudi-led coalition has been battling the Houthis for seven years in a conflict largely seen as a proxy war between Saudi Arabia and Iran.

-The United Nations Security Council on Monday imposed an arms embargo on Yemen's Houthis after the group claimed several drone and missile assaults the United Arab Emirates and Saudi Arabia this year.
+The United Nations Security Council on Monday imposed an arms embargo on Yemen's Iran-aligned Houthis after the group claimed several drone and missile assaults on the United Arab Emirates and Saudi Arabia this year.

 The measure, proposed by the UAE, expands a targeted U.N. arms embargo on several Houthi leaders to the whole group.
-It received 11 votes in favor, while the remained four council members - Ireland, Mexico, Brazil and Norway - abstained.
+It received 11 votes in favour, while the remaining four council members - Ireland, Mexico, Brazil and Norway - abstained.
+The UAE mission to the United Nations said the resolution would curtail the Houthis' military capabilities and "push toward stopping their escalation in Yemen & the region".

+A Saudi-led coalition has been battling the Houthis for seven years in a conflict largely seen as a proxy war between Saudi Arabia and Iran.
+The war has killed tens of thousands of people and caused a dire humanitarian crisis.
+The coalition, the United States and U.N. sanctions monitors have accused Iran of supplying the Houthis with arms, which both Tehran and the group deny.

+Mohamed Ali al-Houthi, head of the Houthi supreme revolutionary committee, criticised the decision for ignoring "crimes" by the coalition and said in a Twitter post that any arms embargo that does not apply to the Western-backed alliance "had no value".
+The war has seen a major escalation this year with coalition warplanes strafing Houthi-held areas after the group ramped up cross-border attacks on Saudi Arabia and extended them to the UAE, where three people were killed in a strike in January.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)